Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

   But they seem to get fixed when I added those function calls.
 - Sometimes when adding new operators but it's not showing up in search for prefix/infix callbacks, make sure if they're being referenced under Parser.precedencesMap.
+- List.Append() doesn't add item to list.
+It returns new instance of list with added item.
+Use .Add() instead.

 <h3>POSSIBLE FUTURE FEATURES TO PUT INTO CONSIDERATIONS:</h3>